avidotec/dockers/README.md

-YADC
+HOODIE DOCKER
 ===

-Yet Another Dockerized CouchDB.
+Yet Another Dockerized Hoodie.

+## couchdb using klaemo/couchdb
 Put the couch in a docker container and ship it anywhere.

 If you're looking for a CouchDB with SSL support you can check out [klaemo/couchdb-ssl](https://index.docker.io/u/klaemo/couchdb-ssl/)